effil/effil/README.md

 ```

 ## Garbage collector
-Effil provides custom garbage collector for `effil.table` and `effil.channel`.
+Effil provides custom garbage collector for `effil.table` and `effil.channel` (and internal function representation).
 It allows safe manage cyclic references for tables and channels in multiple threads.
 However it may cause extra memory usage. `effil.gc` provides a set of method configure effil garbage collector.
 But, usually you don't need to configure it.

 ### Garbage collection trigger
-Garbage collection may occur with new effil object creation (table or channel).
+Garbage collector perform it's work when effil creates new shared object (table, channel or internal function representation).
-Frequency of triggering configured by GC step.
+Each iteration GC checks amount of objects.
+If amount of allocated objects becomes higher then specific threshold value GC starts collecting of gabage.
+Threshold value is being calculated as `previous_count * coeff`, where `previous_count` - amount of objects on previous iteration (**100** by default) and `coeff` is a numerical coefficient specified by user (**2.0** by default).

-For example, if Gc step is 200, then each 200'th object creation trigger GC.
+For example: if GC `coeff` is `2.0` and amount of allocated objects is `120` (left after previous GC iteration) then GC will starts collect garbage when amount of allocated objects will be equal to`240`.

 ### How to cleanup all dereferenced objects
-Each thread represented as separate state with own garbage collector.
+Each thread represented as separate Lua state with own garbage collector.
 Thus, objects will be deleted eventually.
 Effil objects itself also managed by GC and uses `__gc` userdata metamethod as deserializer hook.
 To force objects deletion: